 Gregory A. Cendana,

 President & Co-Founder

-Strategist, politico and dot connector Gregory Cendana is President and Co-Founder of Can’t Stop!
+Dancer, Strategist and Entrepreneur Gregory Cendana is President of Can’t Stop!
 Won’t Stop!
-Consulting.
+Consulting and co-founder of The People’s Collective for Justice and Liberation.
 He was the first openly gay and youngest-ever Executive Director of the Asian Pacific American Labor Alliance and Institute for Asian Pacific American Leadership & Advancement.
-Gregory is also the immediate past Chair of the National Council of Asian Pacific Americans, co-founder of the diversity initiative Inclusv, and serves of the board of directors for United We Dream and 18 Million Rising.
-Gregory was President of the United States Student Association (USSA), where he played an integral role in the passage of the Student Aid & Fiscal Responsibility Act and Healthcare & Education Reconciliation Act.
+Gregory was also first openly gay Chair of the National Council of Asian Pacific Americans, co-founder of the diversity initiative Inclusv, and serves on the board of directors for United We Dream as Treasurer and 18 Million Rising as Chair.
+Gregory was President of the United States Student Association (USSA), where he played an integral role in the passage of the Student Aid & Fiscal Responsibility Act and Healthcare and Education Reconciliation Act.